berycoin-project/berycoincore-node/README.md

-Qtumcore Node
+Berycoincore Node
 ============

-A QTUM full node for building applications and services with Node.js.
+A BERYCOIN full node for building applications and services with Node.js.
 A node is extensible and can be configured to run additional services.

 ## Getting Started